trung-hn/video-game-encyclopedia/README.md

 ### Steps to replicate the dataset:
 1. Run `Get_game_id.ipynb`.
 This makes request to all pages in https://api.rawg.io/api/games?page=1 and save one JSON file for **each page** in `./data/game_id/*.json` where `*` is the page number.
 At the end, `./data/game_id.csv` is created which contains the name and id of each game which is needed for step 2.
 2. Run `Get_game_info.ipynb`.
 Using the id from Step 1, this script makes request to https://api.rawg.io/api/games/ and save one JSON file for **each game** in `./data/game_info/*.json` where `*` is the game id.
 3. Run `Combine_game_info.ipynb`.
-This combines data in `./data/game_info/` and saves it as `./data/game_info.csv`. `game_info.csv` contains the **final** data set
+This combines data in `./data/game_info/` and saves it as `./data/game_info.csv`. `game_info.csv` contains the **final** dataset

 #### Important Notes:
-- Only wanted information are saved in JSON files:
+- File sizes:
-    - `./data/game_id` with 17000 files has the size of ~10MBs.
+    - `./data/game_id` with 25000 files has the size of ~15MBs.
-    - `./data/game_info` with 350000 files has the size of ~170MBs
+    - `./data/game_info` with 470000 files has the size of ~230MBs
 - To increase the speed of obtaining the data from RAWG API, concurrent programming is applied to step 1 and 2.
+However, execution time depends greatly on internet connection speed.
-    - Step 1 takes ~40 minutes with 50 threads
+    - Step 1 takes ~1 hour with 32 threads
-    - Step 2 takes ~100 minutes with 100 threads
+    - Step 2 takes ~3-5 hours with 64 threads
-    - Step 3 takes ~5 minutes
+    - Step 3 takes ~2 minutes
+- RAWG API has a limit of 500,000 page views a month.
+As more games come out in the future, it would be hard to get all game information in one run without exceeding this limitation.
-- When 1 thread fails while requesting data, it will skip to next game/page **without** any notification.
+- When 1 thread fails while requesting data, it will skip to next game/page automatically.
 To make sure you get all games from RAWG, you can run Step 1 and Step 2 multiple times.
 Downloaded files are **skipped** automatically.

 #### Limitations:
 - To reduce the file size of downloaded files and the final CSV dataset, **not all** JSON information is downloaded.
 If you want more customization, you will need to change how the JSON is handled in Step 2
-- Although Multithreading is applied, the whole process can take up to ~3 hours to finish because of the large amount of data.
+- Although Multithreading is applied, the whole process can take up to ~6 hours to finish because of the large amount of data.

 ___
 ### Context
-This is a game data set containing 345667 games on over 50 platforms including mobiles.
-All games information is obtained using Python with [RAWG API](https://rawg.io/apidocs).
-This data set was last updated on Nov 10th 2019.
+This dataset contains 474417 video games on over 50 platforms including mobiles.
+All game information was obtained using Python with [RAWG API](https://rawg.io/apidocs).
+This dataset was last updated on **Dec 22nd 2020**.
 If you are interested in obtaining more recent games, visit the [GitHub](https://github.com/trung-hn/game-encyclopedia) page for more information.
+I plan to update this dataset annually.

 ### Content
 Each row contains information about one game.
 There are several columns that have multiple values like platforms, genres, ...
 In those cases, values are separated by double pipes `||`.